Thairo Estrada Preview, Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 19th in MLB.

-- The Reds have a 4.74 team ERA that ranks 25th across all MLB pitching staffs.
+- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (4.74).

-- Reds pitchers combine to allow the fourth-most home runs in baseball (183 total, 1.4 per game).
+- Reds pitchers combine to give up the fourth-most home runs in baseball (184 total, 1.4 per game).

-- Williamson makes the start for the Reds, his 19th of the season.
-He is 4-3 with a 4.08 ERA and 82 strikeouts in 92 2/3 innings pitched.

-- In his most recent appearance on Friday, the lefty tossed six scoreless innings against the Arizona Diamondbacks while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.